 - You become eligible for both Medicare and Medicaid.

 - You moved back to the United States after living in another country.

 See a full list of reasons for Special Enrollment Periods.

 What Else Do I Need to Know about Part D?

 - You can’t have drug coverage from both an Advantage Plan and a stand-alone Prescription Drug Plan.
-You’ll need to decide which combination of medical and prescription drug coverage is right for you.
+You’ll need to decide which combination of medical, hospital, and prescription drug coverage is right for you.

 - Once you enroll, you’ll get an Annual Notice of Change (ANOC) each September.
 The ANOC tells you about any changes to your plan, including adjustments to costs, coverage, or service areas.

-- If you currently have prescription drug coverage from a current or former employer or union, your coverage must be as good or better than the benefit of a Part D plan for you to keep the employer plan.
+- If you have coverage for prescription drugs from a current or former employer or union, your coverage must be as good or better than basic Part D benefits for you to keep the employer plan.
 You should receive an annual notice from the plan sponsor notifying you whether your coverage meets the minimum standards.

 Medicare Plan D is prescription drug coverage that consumers can purchase as a stand-alone plan or as part of Medicare Advantage.

 If you have Medicare Plan A or B, you’re eligible for Medicare Plan D prescription drug coverage too.
 Each insurance company chooses which individual drugs to cover, but all approved plans have the same minimum coverage requirements.